palash-kh/Movie-Recomendation-System/README.md

 By running these scripts, you can collect and analyze the execution times of the Python scripts, which can be helpful for benchmarking and performance evaluation purposes.

+**Google Colab**

+We have also created a Google Colab notebook where all the models are pre-loaded and ready for experimentation.
+You can access the notebook [here](https://colab.research.google.com/drive/1SX5sxvc3PzmaDYX0D0yHBpIApekDzXaq?usp=sharing).

+**Website**

+We have created a website that explains the basics of these models and it can be accessed [here](https://bansal0527.github.io/Movie-Recomendation-System/).

 ## Contributors

 - [Parth Darshan](https://github.com/b22cse040)